 Škrabl: Superbly crafted new instruments

-The commissioning of a new pipe organ should be a collaborative effort, designed to give you a unique, superbly crafted instrument within agreed timescales and budgets.
+The commissioning of a new pipe organ should be a collaborative effort, designed to produce a unique, superbly crafted instrument within agreed timescales and budgets.

-Škrabl has built more than 300 organs, so we are well placed to guide you through every stage of your project, from the first sketch to detailed planning and costings.
+Škrabl has built more than 400 organs, so we are well placed to guide you through every stage of your project, from the first sketch to installation.

-Our growing activity in the UK over the past 10 years has required that regular tuning and maintenance be carried out by a team of craftsman organ builders who are based here.
+Because of our growing activity in the UK, tuning and maintenance is carried out by craftsman organ builders who are based here.

-This means that we are able to offer a fully comprehensive and prompt maintenance and tuning service throughout the life of an instrument.
+This means we are able to offer a prompt maintenance and tuning service throughout the life of an instrument.

-At whatever early stage of the scheme you may be, we are delighted to discuss your requirements and any queries.
+At whatever early stage of the scheme you may be, we are delighted to discuss your requirements.
 Our job is not complete until the customer is content.

-You are most welcome to see and play some of our organs in the UK or to visit our workshop in Slovenia to witness at first hand the quality of our work and the dedication of our craftsmen.
+You are welcome to play some of our organs in the UK or to visit our workshop in Slovenia to witness the quality of our work and the dedication of our craftsmen.